Last Updated on

 Accreditation: ICANN maintains a list of accredited domain name registrars in an attempt to keep things on the up-and-up.
 Any service accredited by ICANN “meets all the technical, operational and financial criteria necessary to qualify as a registrar business,” supposedly.

 You can view the Registrar Accreditation Agreements to learn more about what ICANN requires of registrars.
 Check out this link to see the current responsibilities charged to each registrar.
 You can also see the list of currently accredited registrars here.

-When registering your domain, information about who you are goes into a database.
+Privacy: When registering your domain, information about who you are, goes into a database.
 How much of your personal data do you want to be available?
 You should check with a service to see if they will conceal your details as much as possible.

 Just because it will be a cheap domain doesn’t mean it has to be a poor one.
 There are guidelines to follow when selecting a domain name.
 GoDaddy, Moz, and Entrepreneur all have lists to which you can refer.
 Here are a few of the major aspects to look at before rushing into buying a cheap domain:

-Use a domain name generator if you’re short on ideas.
-No shame here, just plug in a few keywords and let technology do the work for you.
-NameMesh, Panabee, and NameBoy are a few favorites that are easy to use.
+Use a domain name generator if you’re short on ideas: No shame here, just plug in a few keywords and let technology do the work for you.
+NameMesh, and NameBoy are a couple of favorites that are easy to use.
 They can provide suggestions geared towards specific purposes as well.